YannKamche/Responsive-Web-Design-Certification/README.md

 ## Project 1: CAT PHOTO APP
-Designing a web page centered on Cats and behaviors, using HTML
+Learn HTML by building a Cat Photo App

 ## Project 2: CAFE MENU
-Designing a Café  Menu web page using HTML and CSS
+Learn basic CSS by building a Cafe Menu

 ## Project 3: COLOR MARKER
-Designing a Color Marker using HTML and CSS
+Learn CSS Colors by building a set of Colored Markers

 ## Project 4: REGISTRATION FORM
-Designing a Registration form using HTML and CSS.
+Learn HTML forms by building a Registration Form

 ## Project 5: SURVEY FORM (Certification Projects)
-Designing a Survey Form using HTML and CSS
+Survey form to collect data from users

 ## Project 6: RHOTKO PAINTING
-Designing a Rhotko Painting using HTML and CSS
+Learn CSS box model by building a Rhotko Painting

+## Project 7: PHOTO GALLERY
+Learn CSS flexbox by building a Photo Gallery

-## Project 7: NUTRITION LABEL
+## Project 8: NUTRITION LABEL
-Designing a Nutrition Label using HTML and CSS
+Learn Typography by building a Nutrition Label

-## Project 8: QUIZ
+## Project 9: QUIZ
-Learning Accessibility by building a Quiz using HTML and CSS
+Learn Accessibility by building a Quiz

-## Project 9: TRIBUTE PAGE (Certification Projects)
+## Project 10: TRIBUTE PAGE (Certification Projects)
-Designing a Tribute Page using HTML and CSS
+Build a Tribute Page for a subject of your choosing

-## Project 10: BALANCE SHEET
+## Project 11: BALANCE SHEET
-Desiginig a Balance Sheet using HTML and CSS
+Learn more about CSS Pseudo Selectors by building a Balance Sheet

-## Project 11: PICASSO PAINTING
+## Project 12: PICASSO PAINTING
-Designing a Picasso Painting using HTML and CSS
+Learn Intermediate CSS by building a Picasso Painting

-## Project 12: PIANO
+## Project 13: PIANO
-Designing a Piano using HTML and CSS
+Learn Responsive Web Design by building a Piano

-## Project 13: TECHNICAL DOCUMENTATION PAGE (Certification Projects)
+## Project 14: TECHNICAL DOCUMENTATION PAGE (Certification Projects)
-Designing a Technical Documentation Page using HTML and CSS
+Build a Technical Documentation page to serve as instruction or reference for a topic

-## Project 14: CITY SKYLINE
+## Project 15: CITY SKYLINE
-Designing a City Skyline using HTML and CSS
+Learn CSS Variables by building a City Skyline

+## Project 16: MAGAZINE
+Learn CSS Grid by building a Magazine